WAIT! The Virus Changed Things a Little.

 What your family should bring

 The people coming with you should bring something to keep them occupied.
 A book, a computer, or somebody else to chat with.
 They will be with you most of the time, but obviously you have other things to do.
-Your little room has a TV that they/you can watch (the remote is attached to the long white wire).
-We have WiFi for everybody (TGHguest) so they can get some work done on a computer.
+Your little room has a TV that they/you can watch.
+We have WiFi for everybody so they can get some work done on a computer.

 We will send your family off to the cafeteria while you are getting your operation.
-The cafeteria is actually quite nice, and is located on the first floor right below the Parathyroid Center (you walked by the cafeteria getting to our elevators).
+The cafeteria is actually quite nice, and is located right next to the waiting room.
 However, we have noticed that some family members / friends bring some snacks along with them.
 It is OK for them to have snacks in your room, but we don’t want them to bring entire meals up into the patient areas (our doctors will eat it if they do!).
 Small snacks are a great idea for your family to bring, but you can’t have any!